malveillance-fr/LolipopWeb/README.md

 ### Ideal for:

 - **Users without Python**: If you don't have Python installed or don’t want to worry about setting it up, Lolipop Web is the perfect solution.
-- **Mobile users**: Access Lolipop Web from your mobile device and enjoy the same features as on desktop, making it easy to work from anywhere.
 - **Beginners**: With a clean, user-friendly interface, Lolipop Web is great for beginners who want to explore advanced tools without getting overwhelmed by complex setups.

 ## Contributing 💡